Sheep wars: Wyoming and Colorado

 Some of the more serious raids, outside of the northwestern Colorado area, occurred in 1887, 1896, 1902, 1905 and 1909.
 In 1887, nearly 2,600 heads belonging to Charles Herbert perished when some cowboys burned down his corrals at Tie Siding, Wyoming.
-In 1896 in Wyoming, about 12,000 sheep were slaughtered in a single night by being driven off a cliff near North Rock Springs.
-The violence reached its height after the turn of the century.
+In 1896 in Wyoming, about 12,000 sheep were slaughtered in a single night by being driven off a cliff near North Rock Springs, Wyoming.
+The violence reached its height after the turn of the century (1890s / 1900s).
 In 1902, near Thermopolis, Wyoming, several thousand sheep were slaughtered and their herders killed.
 During the summer of 1905, ten masked men attacked a sheep camp on Shell Creek, in the Big Horn Basin.
 There the cowboys clubbed about 4,000 sheep, out of 7,000, burned the wagons and two sheep dogs.
 The owner of the massacred flock, Louis A. Gantz, lost about $40,000 as a result.
 Out of all the sheep raids, the most serious incursion was the Spring Creek Raid of April 2, 1909.
 Just southwest of Ten Sleep, Wyoming, the sheepherder Joe Allemand and two of his companions were shot and killed by seven or eight masked men.
 The raiders also killed about twenty-five sheep and two dogs, and burned the wagons with kerosene.
 Because sheep raiders had never been prosecuted in a Wyoming court before, many believed that the murderers would get away with the massacre.
 However, seven men were eventually arrested, five of whom were sent to prison.
-The conviction of the Ten Sleep murderers brought peace to Big Horn County.
+The conviction of the Ten Sleep murderers brought peace to Big Horn County, Wyoming.
 After the 1909 attack, cattlemen were reluctant to raid sheep camps because now they risked being punished for it.
 Though there were two more Wyoming sheep raids in 1911 and 1912, no more sheepherders were murdered.
-The last known sheep raid in Colorado occurred eight years later, in 1920, when 150 sheep were slaughtered for grazing in the White River National Forest.
+The last known sheep raid in adjacent Colorado occurred eight years later, in 1920, when 150 sheep were slaughtered for grazing in the White River National Forest.

 According to Robert Elman, author of Badmen of the West, the sheep wars ended because of the decline of open rangeland and changes in ranching practices, which removed the causes for hostilities.
-The Taylor Grazing Act of 1934 also eased some of the tension.
+The later passage of the Taylor Grazing Act of 1934 also eased some of the remaining economic and social tension.